Kilmarnock Station Railway Heritage Trust was formed in 2014 to bring a number of redundant railway offices into community use.

-The first phase of the £0.5 million project was completed in August 2015.
-The bright modern facilities offer office space and meeting rooms used by a range of local groups, as well as a gift shop, book shop and coffee shop.
-These all offer employment and training opportunities for people with addiction and mental health issues as well as providing rehabilitation opportunities for ex-offenders.
+The first phase of the refurbishment project was completed in August 2015, creating bright modern facilities, which offer office space and meeting rooms used by a range of local groups, as well as a coffee shop and book shop.
+Other renovated rooms house the Glasgow & South Western Railway Association archives and the Active Travel Hub.